bhushanpatel1999/Bluetooth-Food-Tray/README.md

 ### Installing

-* Install all files into a local directory in order to later upload to the respective Arduino boards.
+* Download all files into a local directory in order to later upload to the respective Arduino boards.

 ### Executing program